lakejs/lake-docs/reference/index.md

 ## toolbar

-* Type: `Toolbar`

 An toolbar object.
 If not given, the editor will be rendered without toolbar.
 For more information about toolbar, see [Toolbar configuration](/reference/toolbar-config.md).

+* Type: `Toolbar`

+Example:

 ```js
 const toolbar = new Toolbar({